Mona Lisa: Display

 On 6 April 2005—following a period of curatorial maintenance, recording, and analysis—the painting was moved to a new location within the museum's Salle des États.
 It is displayed in a purpose-built, climate-controlled enclosure behind bulletproof glass.
-Since 2005 the painting has been illuminated by an LED lamp, and in 2013 a new 20 watt LED lamp was installed, specially designed for this painting.
-The lamp has a Colour Rendering Index up to 98, and minimizes infrared and ultraviolet radiation which could otherwise degrade the painting.
+Since 2005, the painting has been illuminated by an LED lamp, and a new 20-watt LED lamp that was specially designed for this painting was installed in 2013.
+The lamp has a colour rendering index of up to 98 and minimizes infrared and ultraviolet radiation, which could otherwise degrade the painting.
 The renovation of the gallery where the painting now resides was financed by the Japanese broadcaster Nippon Television.
 As of 2019, about 10.2 million people view the painting at the Louvre each year.
+A new queuing system introduced in 2019 reduces the amount of time museum visitors have to wait in line to see the painting.
+After going through the queue, a group has about 30 seconds to see the painting.

-On the 500th anniversary of the master's death, the Louvre held the largest ever single exhibit of Leonardo works, from 24 October 2019 to 24 February 2020.
+On the 500th anniversary of the master's death, the Louvre held the largest ever single exhibit of Leonardo's works from 24 October 2019 to 24 February 2020.
 The Mona Lisa was not included because it is in such great demand among visitors to the museum; the painting remained on display in its gallery.
+In 2024, it was decided to place the panel in a separate room.
+This change will require significant construction changes, including a new entrance to the Louvre and two rooms in the basement under the museum's square courtyard.
+Due to the renovation, visitors will be able to pass directly to the painting, which will reduce queues at the Louvre.